-The presence of Koala and predicted impacts have been acknowledged in the EIS and Biodiversity Assessment Report, with Biosis (2018) concluding that the Project will result in a significant impact to the Koala and would require approval by the Commonwealth Department of the Environment and Energy under the Environmental Protection and Biodiversity Conservation Act 1999.
-However, assessment of impacts to this species also indicates the following.
+The presence of Koala and predicted impacts have been acknowledged in the EIS and Biodiversity Assessment Report, with Biosis (2019) concluding that the Project will result in a significant impact to the Koala due to the loss of habitat for the species and would require approval by the Commonwealth Department of the Environment and Energy under the Environmental Protection and Biodiversity Conservation Act 1999.
+However, assessment of impacts to this species indicates the following.